D&G glitter at Milan fashion week, seaside chic for Armani | ExBulletin

 D&G glitter at Milan fashion week, seaside chic for Armani

-MILAN, Sept.25 (Reuters) – Glitter lit up the runway at the Dolce & Gabbana runway in Milan on Saturday, with the designer duo sprinkling their Spring / Summer 2022 womens collection with glittering sequined blouses and studded mini skirts and pants rock.
+MILAN (Reuters) – Glitter lit up the runway at the Dolce & Gabbanas fashion show in Milan on Saturday, with the designer duo sprinkling their spring / summer 2022 womens collection with glittering sequined blouses and rock studded mini skirts and pants .

 The #DG Light show, which took place in a disco vibe with glittering mirrors as a backdrop, also featured black biker jackets and camouflage overcoats, cargo pants worn with crystal-encrusted tops, dresses in golden and silver fringes.